AgustinAllamanoCosta/Pulpero/README.md

 - ✅ Add a refactor query
 - ✅ Add unit test of the core functions
 - ✅ Add integration test of the core functions
-- ❌ Add more configuration options for nvim commands
+- ✅ Add more configuration options for nvim commands
 - ❌ Add unit test generation base of function and context
-- 🚧 Add a live chat to interact with the model
+- ✅ Add a live chat to interact with the model
 - ❌ Add context of the current file for better understanding
 - ❌ Add live feedback
 - ❌ Add pairing mode as a companion for developing a feature
 - ❌ Add the docker build and publish process to the CI pipeline
 - ❌ Add test on the CI pipeline
+- ❌ Train a new model base on TinyLlama for code completion
+- ❌ Train a new model base on TinyLlama for agile practices
+- ❌ Add live feedback with audio for coding

 *References*: